GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Date:** May 11, 2026 · **License:** CC0
 **For:** Busy delegates · Journalists · Civil society advocates

 A condensed 4-page version of the full RevCon submission.
-Designed for rapid reading.
 The fastest way to understand the GSC's core nuclear-AI safety argument.

 ---